 The first NASCAR All-Star race was run in 1985 at Charlotte Motor Speedway, which became the race’s home for most of its history.
 The field was composed of the 12 drivers who had won at least one Cup Series race during the previous season.
 The race itself was a single-segment 70-lap race requiring one pit stop.
-Both the method of field selection and the race format itself have become more complex in the years since.
+Both the method of field selection and the race format itself have become more complex throughout the race’s history.

 The All-Star Race was initially known as The Winston, after the Cup Series’s naming sponsor.
 As primary Cup Series sponsors changed, so did the name.
 Thus, in 2004, it changed to the Nextel All-Star Challenge, then to the Sprint All-Star Race in 2008.
 The name changed to the Monster Energy NASCAR All-Star Race in 2017, then became simply the NASCAR All-Star Race in 2020, with the adoption of multiple primary sponsors.

 In 2020 the All-Star Race moved to Bristol Motor Speedway due to a pandemic-shortened season.
 The 2021 NASCAR All-Star Race was held at Texas Motor Speedway.
 In 2023, the location changed again to North Wilkesboro Speedway in celebration of NASCAR’s 75th anniversary.

-The NASCAR All-Star Race is a six-stage winner-take-all race with a million dollar cash prize.
-The field for the race is 21 cars, 17 of which are predetermined.
+The NASCAR All-Star Race is a 200-lap winner-take-all race with a million-dollar cash prize.
+The field for the race is 24 cars, 21 of which are predetermined.
 The remaining four starting spots are determined by the results of the All-Star Open, a separate race held two hours before the All-Star Race.
-The 17 predetermined spots are filled by all of the drivers who have won a race during the previous or current season, as well as any prior Cup Series champions and All-Star Race winners who wish to participate.
+The 21 predetermined spots are filled by all of the drivers who have won a race during the previous or current season, as well as any prior Cup Series champions and All-Star Race winners who wish to participate.

-Each team must make a required pit stop during the fifth round, which lasts 30 laps.
-The team that makes their pit stop in the shortest time wins a $100,000 prize.
-After the fifth round, the field remains the same, lining up in the same positions to start the sixth and final round, lasting ten laps.
-The first driver to cross the finish line after ten green flag laps in the final round is the winner and takes home the one-million-dollar cash purse.
+The first driver to cross the finish line after 200 laps is the NASCAR All-Star Race winner and takes home the $1 million dollar cash purse.
 Unlike other NASCAR races, first place is the only paying position, with all other finishers receiving nothing for their troubles.

 As it is not a points-paying race, new rules and regulations are often given a trial run at the All-Star Race.
 For example, the “choose rule,” a rule which allowed drivers to choose between two different lanes upon a restart, was first tested at the 2020 All-Star Race before being implemented throughout the rest of the schedule.
 Aside from any new trial rules, which change every year, the rules of the All-Star Race are the same as any other NASCAR Cup Series race.